niknow/BankCSVtoQif/README.rst

     python b2q.py -h

-Example: Deutsche Bank Chechking Account
+Example: Deutsche Bank Checking Account
 -------
 Download the *.csv-file from your online banking interface to the location of the `b2q.py`.
 We assume this file is named `transaction_data.csv`.
 Invoke::